2decomp-fft/2decomp-fft/submissionjoss/paper.md

 with excellent strong scaling performance up to hundreds of thousands of CPU cores.
 2DECOMP&FFT mainly relies on MPI, and it offers a user-friendly interface that hides the complexity of the communication.
-The version 2.0.0 of the library offers also a 1D slab decomposition, which is implemented as a special case of the 2D decomposition.
+The version 2.0.0 of the library also offers a 1D slab decomposition, which is implemented as a special case of the 2D decomposition.
 Two alternatives are possible:

 - Initial slabs orientation in the `XY` plane;
 - Initial slabs orientation in the `XZ` plane.

-In many configurations the slabs decomposition gives some gain in performances with respect to the 2D-pencil decomposition.
+In many configurations the slabs decomposition gives some gain in performance with respect to the 2D-pencil decomposition.
 This is a consequence of having data already in memory when transposing between the two dimensions of the slab.
 Therefore, it is possible to perform a simple memory copy between input and output arrays instead of the full MPI communication.

-The library also offers also a very efficient and flexible 3D tool to perform Fast Fourier Transform (FFT) for distributed memory systems.
+The library also offers a very efficient and flexible interface to perform 3D Fast Fourier Transform (FFT) on distributed memory systems.
 However, 2DECOMP&FFT is mainly designed to perform management and communication and the actual computation of the 1D FFT is delegated to 3rd-parly libraries.
 The supported FFT backends are: FFTW [@FFTW05], the Intel Math Kernel Library (MKL) and the CUDA FFT (cuFFT) which is used for FFT on NVIDIA GPUs.
-A Generic FFT backend, based on the Glassman's general N Fast Fourier Transform [@FERGUSON1982401], is also available to make the library more portable.
+A Generic FFT backend, based on Glassman's general N Fast Fourier Transform [@FERGUSON1982401], is also available to make the library more portable.

-While 2DECOMP&FFT library has been designed with high order compact schemes in mind, it is possible that some derivatives can be evaluated using explicit formulation using local stencils.
+While the 2DECOMP&FFT library has been designed with high order compact schemes in mind, it is possible that some derivatives can be evaluated using an explicit formulation based on local stencils.
 For this reason a halo support API is also provided to support explicit message passing between neighbouring pencils.

-Finally, the library provides an infrastructure to perform data I/O using MPI I/O or ADIOS2 [@godoy2020adios].
+Finally, the library provides infrastructure to perform parallel data I/O using MPI I/O or ADIOS2 [@godoy2020adios].
-The API provide several features such as: write of a single or multiple 3D arrays into a file, write of 2D slices from a 2D array, write of the results using a lower precision (i.e. double precision into single) and with lower resolution.
+The API provide several features such as: writing single or multiple 3D arrays into a file, writing 2D slices of the data, and data compression either via ADIOS2 or by writing reduced precision or resolution with the MPI I/O backend.

 The first version of the library was released in 2010 as a tar.gz package, with a Makefile approach, and could only make use of CPUs.
 It has not been modified since its release.